apache/couchdb-documentation/src/api/ddoc/views.rst

     transfer size for attachments.

 .. http:post:: /{db}/_design/{ddoc}/_view/{view}
-    :synopsis: Returns certain rows for the specified stored view
+    :synopsis: Returns results for the specified stored view

     Executes the specified view function from the specified design document.
-    Unlike :get:`/{db}/_design/{ddoc}/_view/{view}` for accessing views, the
-    :method:`POST` method supports the specification
-    of explicit keys to be retrieved from the view results.
-The remainder of the :method:`POST` view functionality is identical to the :get:`/{db}/_design/{ddoc}/_view/{view}` API.
+    :method:`POST` view functionality is identical to the :get:`/{db}/_design/{ddoc}/_view/{view}` API.

     **Request**: